Almyyyy/Whatsend/README.md

 ###
 Briefly.
 Selenium is able to search for objects in the HTML DOM and emulate events... like clicks! (and other stuff that we will need further on.
 ###
-With that being said let's jump into the code! :)
+With that being said let's jump into the code! :man_technologist:

 #